moneytech/LuxCC/README.md

 ## LuxCC

-LuxCC is a small compiler for a subset of The C programming language.
+LuxCC is a small compiler for a subset of the C programming language.
 This subset is basically C89 (without floating-point numbers and some obsolete or uncommon features) plus a few C99 features.

 The compiler comes along with other tools that complete the development toolchain (assemblers, linkers, and VMs).